BioRadOpenSource/ish/README.md

 - Dynamic selection of the simd width based on the query length
 - the ish tool itself, doing index-free alignments

-## TODO Tomorrow
+## TODO
-- Allow for usage of specific matricies
 - Allow for specifying ends-free-ness of semi-global
+- do a file peek and:
     - Dynamically chose the max target length, either peek target file first 100 records, specify on cli, or other?
+    - Check for binary and skip files that are
+- Choose a better default between cpu and gpu / think about more.
+GPU crushes on big files / long running / many files, cpu is faster for small jobs
 - FASTQ support
 - Fix tests
 - Fixup SIMD widths in case we hit avx512
+- Add ability to not skip dotfiles
+- Support muliple quries

 ```sh